-In this section, we compare different retrievers from a practical viewpoint.
-Models need to potentially compare a single query against millions of documents, hence, a high computational speed for retrieving results in real-time is desired.
-Pre-computation and storing documents in indexes is vital at inference or during deployment on production systems.
-For our comparison, we randomly sample 1M documents from DBPedia \cite{Hasibi:2017:DVT}.
-We evaluate retrieval for dense models using exact-search with an exception for ColBERT where we followed the original implementation \cite{10.1145/3397271.3401075}.
-For both reranking approaches we evaluate performances for top-100 hits.
-CPU performances were measured with an 8 core Intel Xeon Platinum 8168 CPU~@~2.70GHz.
-GPU performances were measured using a single Nvidia Tesla V100, CUDA 11.0 and cuDNN.
-Results are shown in \autoref{tab:efficiency}.
+Models need to potentially compare a single query against millions of documents at inference, hence, a high computational speed for retrieving results in real-time is desired.
+Besides speed, index sizes are vital and are often stored entirely in memory.
+We randomly sample 1 million documents from DBPedia \cite{Hasibi:2017:DVT} and evaluate latency.
+For dense models, we use exact search, while for ColBERT we follow the original setup \cite{10.1145/3397271.3401075} and use approximate nearest neighbor search.
+Performances on CPU were measured with an 8 core Intel Xeon Platinum 8168 CPU~@~2.70GHz and on GPU using a single Nvidia Tesla V100, CUDA 11.0.

-\paragraph{Retrieval Latency} The good generalization capabilities of the both reranking approaches come at the cost of high computational overhead, being slowest at inference.
-High latency of 0.4 and 0.6 seconds are neither desirable nor practical for many applications.
-In contrast, dense retrieval models are about 20-30x faster compared to the reranking models, enabling real-time responses.
-On CPU, the simpler model architectures such as SPARTA and BM25 dominate in terms of speed.
-Note, we did not specifically speed-optimize the implementations and used them as provided.
-With further optimizations, latency can potentially be reduced for all approaches, however the observed behaviour of the approaches will generally be the same.

-\paragraph{Index Sizes} Besides speed, the size of the index is a critical factor as well since it is usually stored in memory.
-Out of all the models, BM25 requires the smallest memory to store the index.
-SPARTA has the second largest index sizes, as it stores a 2000 dimensional sparse vector for each document, and ColBERT has the largest index size, as it stores a 128 dimensional dense vector for each document token.
-Index size is especially relevant for larger document collections: ColBERT stores an index of 900GB size for BioASQ with around 15M documents, while BM25 uses 18GB to store its index.